-Michigan’s largest multidisciplinary contemporary arts center has grown into a 2011 custom-designed facility housing one-of-a-kind galleries, a 198-seat movie theatre, a community Arts Common, and performance and event spaces.
+Michigan’s largest multidisciplinary contemporary arts center has grown into a custom-designed facility housing one-of-a-kind galleries, a 195-seat movie theater, a community Arts Common, and performance and event spaces.
 Programming has tripled since 1998, and UICA’s regional, national and international profiles have risen accordingly.

 In 1977, a group of Grand Rapids artists formed a non-profit organization to create a venue for challenging new forms of artistic expression.
 A founding member of the National Association of Artist Organizations (NAAO), the Urban Institute for Contemporary Arts began with an emphasis on visual arts, but programming soon expanded to include literature, music, drama, dance and film.
 From the start, UICA was run by volunteers and still retains a strong support base in the form of hundreds of program committee members, special events volunteers, and artists who participate in annual fundraisers such as Holiday Artists’ Market and Live Coverage.